giacomocamposampiero/bachelor-thesis/worklog.md

 ### `generate_connected_graph(dimension, edge_density)`
 Generates a randomic instance of connected graph, containing a number of vertices defined by the `dimension` parameter.

 The method based on iteraction: generates a vertex, links it to another randomic vertex (impossible to obtain stand-alon vertices) and then iterate over the remaining vertices to create new edges.
-Edges creation is probabilistic and can be manage through the `edge_density`parameter (0 generates a spanning tree, 1 generates a graph where every vertex is connected with an edge to every other vertex of the graph).
+Edges creation is probabilistic and can be manage through the `edge_density`parameter (0 generates a spanning tree, 1 generates a complete graph).
 Even in this case there are problems correlated to the not uniform distribution of random likelyhoods.

 ![Graph generated using a medium density param](img/graph4.png "")